dead-claudia/thallium/README.md

 **0.5:**

-1. Move `thallium/match` and `thallium/assert` out of core
-2. Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that is completely untested and completely unaware of ES6. :worried:
+1. Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that is completely untested and completely unaware of ES6. :worried:
     - This will be published out of core
-3. Create a nice REPL driver for Node, in addition to the CLI.\*
+2. Create a nice REPL driver for Node, in addition to the CLI.\*
     - This will just be a module + sugar binary, so you can use it with any language

 \* *That's something from Lisp-land I really wish was here...*